Types of Deeds

 Deed of Trust, Reconveyance Deed, and Trustee's Deed

-Since property can be conveyed through a trust, there are 3 different types of deeds associated with trusts, depending on the grantor and grantee.
+Since property can be conveyed through a trust, there are 3 types of deeds associated with trusts, depending on the grantor and grantee.
 The trustor (aka grantor) is the creator of the trust, the beneficiary is the party benefiting from the trust, and the trustee is the fiduciary administering the trust for the trustor.

 1. A deed of trust (aka deed in trust) is a deed that conveys title from a trustor to the trustee for the benefit of the beneficiary.
 In many states, a deed of trust is used in lieu of a mortgage, when the borrower, the trustor, transfers the deed to a trustee as security for the loan given by the lender to the beneficiary.